MoTechnicalities/Flux-Monism/One_Equation(1).md

 **Profound Implications:**

-This same $\sigma \approx 0.021$ N (about 2 grams-force) predicts proton mass, neutron mass, and all particles through their topological path lengths.
+This same $\sigma \approx 0.021$ N (about 2 grams-force) predicts proton mass, neutron mass, and **all lepton masses through the n² winding law** (muon = 206.77× electron, tau = 3477× electron—derived, not measured).
 Remarkably, this is a **macroscopic-scale tension**—comparable to the force needed to hold up a paperclip—yet it governs mass at the smallest scales through the path-length-to-mass conversion $m = \sigma L_{\mathcal{P}}/c^2$.
 The enormous $c^2$ factor converts even tiny path lengths into measurable masses.
-One constant, derived from the electron, governs mass across all scales through pure topology.
+One constant, derived from the electron, governs mass across all scales through pure topology and quantized winding states.

 ### 6. The Origin of Gravity: The Delay Gradient